ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek2/Lab2PendulumWeek2.md

 :::Exercise
 Write a brief conclusion summarizing the important parts of this lab.
 #####
 **Hint:** Briefly summarize each exercise.
-Where/AVOCADO"when" appropriate, include how it fits logically with other exercises.
+Where appropriate, include how it fits logically with other exercises.
 In a couple sentences state your results for your different $g$'s  and how they are related.
 :::